UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 ## Quick guide to updating a test database

 1. Ensure you have the latest test-db.
 Just pulling images might not replace your existing volume, so you may need to remove it manually.
-This command might work: `docker volume rm oodikone_sis-db-data` (replace `oodikone_sis-db-data` with the correct volume name).
+This command might work: `docker volume rm oodikone-sis-db-data` (replace `oodikone-sis-db-data` with the correct volume name).
 The new image, including data, should be pulled the next time you launch Oodikone normally.

 2. Do your dev work as usual with the test database, for example, using `npm run both`.
 Edit data as needed, (for example, run the updater via the frontend), and then run tests to see if they pass (follow the instructions in the [README](../README.md) to run the tests more quickly).

 3. If you're updating `sis-db`:

    - Modify the scheduler limit in [config.js](../updater/sis-updater-scheduler/src/config.js) by setting `module.exports.DEV_SCHEDULE_COUNT = null`.
-   - Follow the `sis-updater-worker` logs to ensure everything is running smoothly (`docker logs --follow oodikone_sis-updater-worker_1`).
+   - Follow the `sis-updater-worker` logs to ensure everything is running smoothly (`docker logs --follow oodikone-sis-updater-worker`).

 4. When you're satisfied with the database, create a dump: